 E-bikes buyer's guide: What to know about electric bicycles, plus our top picks

-Believe it or not, electric bicycles — e-bikes, more commonly — are actually one of the oldest forms of motorized transportation.
-US patents for them date back to the 1890s, though of course they never really caught on until over a century later.
-Today the e-bike scene is exploding, fueled not just by better technology but the growing number of people who work from home or otherwise don’t need to drive every day.
-This guide should help judge whether an e-bike makes sense and what to look for when buying one, as well as offer a few choice picks to consider.
+Believe it or not, electric bicycles are one of the oldest forms of motorized transportation.
+US patents for them date back to the 1890s, though they never really caught on until over a century later.
+Today the e-bike scene is exploding, fueled not just by better technology but the growing number of people who work from home or don’t need to drive daily.
+This guide should help judge whether an e-bike makes sense, what to look for when buying one, and offer a few of our favorite picks to consider.

 What is an e-bike, and what kinds of e-bikes are there?

-Ignoring the gritty details, at its most basic an e-bike simply adds a battery, motor, and controller to the gears and frame of a conventional bicycle.
-In fact, if you know what you’re doing, it’s not too difficult to convert a conventional bike, or build an e-bike from scratch.
-Companies like Swytch sell off-the-shelf conversion kits, and the best DIY designs can be as good as or better than commercial products, for less money.
+Ignoring the gritty details, at its most basic, an e-bike simply adds a battery, motor, and controller to the gears and frame of a conventional bicycle.
+In fact, if you know what you’re doing, it’s not too difficult to convert a traditional bike or even build an e-bike from scratch.
+Companies like Swytch sell off-the-shelf conversion kits, and the best DIY designs can be as good as or better than commercial products for less money.

-There are just as many styles of e-bike as there are conventional cycles: city, mountain, cargo, foldable, recumbent, you name it.
-Often a product checks multiple boxes.
-A style that appears frequently in the electric world, though, is the fat-tire bike.
+There are just as many styles of e-bike as there are conventional ones: city, mountain, cargo, foldable, recumbent, you name it.
+Often products check multiple boxes.
+A style that frequently appears in the electric world, though, is the fat-tire bike.
 Fat tires offer extra comfort, traction, and stability, and since they have a motor behind them, the added weight isn’t much of a concern.
-E-bikes in general tend to be heavy — it’s hard to find good ones under 50lbs (22.7kg), and some of the most powerful top 100lbs (45.4kg).
+E-bikes, in general, tend to be heavy.
+It’s hard to find good ones under 50 lbs (22.7kg) and some of the most powerful top 100 lbs (45.4kg).

-There are just as many kinds of e-bike as there are conventional cycles.
+There are just as many styles of e-bike as there are conventional ones.

-A few manufacturers exploit the benefits of fat tires to blur the lines with broader EV categories.
-Companies like Ariel, Juiced, and Super73 offer what are effectively electric mopeds, designed mostly to be throttle-powered, with pedaling as a backup or a speed/range assist.
-A handful of bikes, such as the Onyx RCR and Sur Ron X, take this to the point that they’re effectively motorcycles — their pedals exist for the sake of legally qualifying as an e-bike.
+A few manufacturers exploit the benefits of fat tires to blur lines with broader EV categories.
+Companies like Ariel, Juiced, and Super73 offer what are effectively electric mopeds, designed to be used throttle-only in many situations, with pedaling as a backup or a speed/range assist.
+A handful of bikes, like the Onyx RCR and Sur Ron X, take this to the point that they’re effectively motorcycles — their pedals exist to qualify as an e-bike legally.

 Should I get an e-bike?

 E-bikes are probably the most versatile form of personal electric vehicle (PEV).
-The right models can carry cargo or passengers, and there’s a plethora of ready-made customization options — even some that will let you ride in snow.
-Their range is typically higher than electric scooters and skateboards, and if their batteries run dry you can still pedal home, even if you might end up tired and sweaty.
-The learning curve is also minimal.
+The right models can carry cargo or passengers, and there are many ready-made customization options, even some that will let you ride in the snow.
+Their range is typically higher than electric scooters and skateboards, and if their batteries run dry, you can still pedal home, although you might end up tired and sweaty.
+The learning curve is minimal, as well.
 If you can ride a manual bike, you can ride an electric one.

-There are many factors to consider when buying, beginning with space, weight, and transportation.
-Unless it folds, any e-bike is going to take up a lot of space, which can be problematic if you live in an apartment.
-Heavier models can be difficult (or impossible) to carry upstairs or on public transit.
-If you want to take one on trips, size and weight may mean you’ll need a truck or a specialized car rack.
-It’s possible to slip e-bikes into some sedans, crossovers, SUVs, or even compacts, but without folding it’s often only by putting the seats down and/or removing one of the bike’s wheels.
+There are many factors to consider before taking the plunge, beginning with space, weight, and transportation.
+Unless it folds, any e-bike will take up a lot of space, which can be problematic if you live in an apartment.
+Heavier models can be difficult or impossible to carry upstairs or on public transit.
+If you want to take one on trips, size, and weight may mean you’ll need a truck or a specialized car rack (regular bike racks won’t do).
+It’s possible to slip e-bikes into some sedans, crossovers, SUVs, or even compacts, but without folding, it’s often only by putting the seats down and removing one of the bike’s wheels.

 Another issue created by size is security.
-Many building operators force people to lock their bikes up outside, where they’re inherently more vulnerable to theft.
-E-bikes in particular can be lucrative targets, so if you’re going to buy one, check that your intended stops are safe.
-If you live in a sketchy neighborhood you might want to consider vehicles you can take indoors without any resistance — namely electric boards, unicycles, or scooters.
+Many building operators force people to lock bikes up outside, where they’re inherently more vulnerable to theft.
+E-bikes, in particular, can be lucrative targets, so if you’re going to buy one, check that your intended stops are safe.
+If you live in a sketchy neighborhood, you might want to consider vehicles you can take indoors without any resistance — namely electric skateboards, unicycles, or scooters.
 If you do get an e-bike, there are things you can do to improve security, which we’ll cover later on.

-Legality is a lesser concern with e-bikes than it is with other PEVs, but it’s still something to worry about.
-Where you can ride is governed not just by state or provincial laws, but often by county and municipal regulations.
+Legality is less of a concern with e-bikes, but it’s still something to worry about.
+Where you can ride is governed not just by state, federal, or provincial laws but often by county and municipal regulations.
 It can, for example, be illegal to ride on sidewalks in one city, while another might demand it if the alternative is mixing with high-speed car traffic.
 There are places that won’t allow e-bikes on park paths even when manual bikes are zipping through at the same speed.

 Governments also frequently impose performance caps.
 Whereas much of the US is effectively unlimited, Canada, for instance, requires that all e-bikes be capped at 500W unless they’re used off-road, and there are tougher restrictions in countries like India and Norway.
 Where those caps are in effect, it may be possible to circumvent them by getting a license and registration, but that costs time and money that defeats the simplicity of a PEV.

-The enforcement of e-bike rules can vary wildly, whether for better or worse.
+The enforcement of e-bike rules can vary wildly, for better or worse.
 Police aren’t necessarily familiar with PEV regulations, and wattages can be difficult to check if they’re not openly labeled.
-Beyond following the letter of the law, the safest strategy is to avoid drawing attention — if you’re not causing problems for cars or pedestrians, there’s usually no reason to stop you.
+Beyond following the letter of the law, the safest strategy is to avoid drawing attention.
+If you’re not causing problems for cars or pedestrians, there’s usually no reason to stop you.

-The enforcement of e-bike rules can vary wildly, whether for better or worse.
+The enforcement of e-bike rules can vary wildly, for better or worse.

-It’s lastly important to consider maintenance and repair.
+Lastly, it’s important to consider maintenance and repair.
 As a rule, e-bikes require the same level of maintenance as manual ones, with the added complexity of a battery and motor.
 Be prepared to keep tires inflated, bolts tightened, chains oiled, hydraulics topped, and the battery charged.
-You’ll probably have to deal with the occasional flat too, though you can sharply reduce the chances of that by using tire liners, and/or preventative sealants like Slime or FlatOut.
+You’ll probably have to deal with the occasional flat, too, though you can sharply reduce the chances of that by using tire liners and/or preventative sealants like Slime or FlatOut.